- Address: South Africa, Cape Town

 Seal Island, Cape Town Reviews

-Fishing around this area.
-Lots of seals to see, maybe a great white shark if you lucky.
+Run a fishing charter around this area.
+Lots of seals to see, many young seal pups at the moment as well as older youngsters playng in the waves,maybe a great white shark if you lucky.